 EEH103 - Foundations of Sport and Exercise Pedagogy and Practice

-2020 unit information
+2024 unit information

 |Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong)

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus

-This unit in sport, exercise and movement pedagogy and practice provides foundational content and interdisciplinary perspectives about the ways in which core discipline knowledge in anatomy and physiology applies to teaching about and for movement experiences in various contexts.
-As core content that underpins Human Movement, the unit will provide disciplinary studies in anatomy and physiology with a focus on building knowledge, skills and expertise drawn on in the teaching about, and instructional approaches relevant to, human movement.
+This unit, Foundations of Sport and Exercise Pedagogy and Practice provides foundational content and interdisciplinary perspectives about the ways in which core discipline knowledge in anatomy and physiology applies to teaching about and for movement experiences in various contexts.
+As core content that underpins human movement, the unit will provide disciplinary studies in anatomy and physiology with a focus on building knowledge, skills and expertise drawn on in the teaching about, and instructional approaches relevant to, human movement.